AlexMunoz905/Python-Cisco-Backup/README.md

 ## Usage

 To run this, you need to run `python3 run.py` in your terminal or command prompt.
 You'll get a prompt asking if you want to load the login information from a CSV file or manually fill it in.
+If you choose the CSV option, you will need said CSV file in the same directory as the Python script.
 It will copy the saved configuration into a folder named `Output-Configs` in the same directory of the python file.
 The configuration file name will be the Cisco device hostname, date, and time.

 ## How to test the software